Wondering what the difference is between annulment and divorce? We cover everything you need to know about annulment vs. divorce here.

 People often assume that a very short marriage can be ended with an annulment due to the brief duration.
 However, the length alone is not legal grounds for an annulment, and an extremely brief marriage would still need to cite one of the grounds listed above in order to receive an annulment.

 Each state has its own limitations on how long a couple has to file for an annulment after marriage.
 For example, California gives couples four years after marriage to file for an annulment if the grounds are physical incapacity, age, or force.
-Because these time limits can vary by state, it is important to check the laws of where you live.
+Because these time limits vary based on a given state's laws, it is important to check the laws of where you live.

 Meanwhile, divorces can be filed very shortly after a marriage occurs.
 However, in some states, a couple must be married for a minimum period and meet the state's residency requirements to file for divorce.

 The aftermath of an annulment is significantly different than that of a divorce.
-Because a marriage is considered to have never legally occurred once an annulment is granted, there is no division of property between former spouses.
+Because a marriage is considered to have never legally occurred once an annulment is granted, there is no property division between former spouses.
 Additionally, spouses cannot seek alimony from their former partner after an annulment.

-If the couple who is granted an annulment has children, those children are still considered legitimate (i.e., not born to unmarried parents).
-However, in some states, annulment changes the presumption of parentage, and the judge must establish the children's parentage.
+If the couple who is granted an annulment has children, those children are still considered legitimate (i.e., not children born to unmarried parents).
+However, under some state laws, annulment changes the presumption of parentage, and the judge must establish the children's parentage.

-Once parentage is established, the judge will determine custody and support requirements as if it were a divorce proceeding.
-The children are entitled to the support of both parents, even if their marriage is deemed invalid.
+Once parentage is established, the judge will determine child custody and child support requirements as if it were a divorce proceeding.
+The children are entitled to the support of both parents, even if the spouses' marriage is deemed invalid.

 It’s important to note that divorce and annulment are two different procedures that are filed for different reasons – not every couple will have the option to choose between an annulment or a divorce.
 However, if you are in a position to choose between seeking an annulment or a divorce, an annulment may have certain benefits.

 One possible benefit of an annulment is the protection of your assets.
 The court aims to put people seeking annulments in the same financial position as they were in before the marriage.
-An annulment could allow you to exit your marriage without dividing assets or owing alimony.
+An annulment could allow you to exit your marriage without dividing assets or owing alimony (also called spousal support or spousal maintenance in most states).

 The other possible benefit of annulments is for individuals seeking both a civil annulment and a religious one.
 For certain religions, an individual who was previously divorced cannot get married again in the eyes of that religious institution.
 In these scenarios, getting an annulment could allow a person affiliated with such religions to get married again, whereas a divorce would be viewed differently.